 Once you’ve educated yourself about the issues your child may be experiencing, ask as many questions as needed until you feel like your concerns have been addressed.

 You have rights as a parent.
 Your child has rights too.
 If your child falls into what is called a protected class, such as a learner with special needs, then there are additional laws in place to assure that they receive a free and appropriate education in the least restrictive environment possible.

 9. Don’t be afraid to say no.

-As your child’s biggest advocate, it is okay to go against the flow and trust our well informed gut.
+As your child’s biggest advocate, it is okay to go against the flow and trust our well-informed gut.
 Sometimes, we just know that a decision that we’re being asked to make is the wrong decision.
 It is okay to insist that your support team work with you to come up with a more suitable solution.
 However, that means that you may have to stand on a firm “no, that will not work for me.”

 10. Be the glue.

-My daughter had two back-to back concussions earlier this year.
-Although I’m well versed in the effects of traumatic brain injuries in children, I was ill prepared to immediately jump into action when my daughter went from memorizing three page speeches to not being able to remember one line of text from one day to the next.
-I had to have several serious talks with myself to not allow my emotions get the best of me.
+My daughter had two back-to-back concussions earlier this year.
+Although I’m well versed in the effects of traumatic brain injuries in children, I was ill prepared to immediately jump into action when my daughter went from memorizing three-page speeches to not being able to remember one line of text from one day to the next.
+I had to have several serious talks with myself to not allow my emotions to get the best of me.
 It took six months, her pediatrician, a team of neurologists and physical therapists, daily conversations with the school principal and my reading everything I could get my hands on regarding multiple concussions in teens for me to be able to advocate on her behalf when one of her teachers insisted that her concussions should have no bearing on how she was being graded.
 I had to be the vessel to keep all parties on the same page.
 Otherwise, the school would be doing one thing, the doctors would be recommending another and my daughter would have been caught in the middle.

 If you want to minimize things “falling through the cracks”, you must be the glue.